About the Review

 Approach

-The LACIR panel will commission background papers from a range of experts and produce two scholarly volumes:
+The LACIR panel commissioned background papers from a range of experts and produced two scholarly volumes:

 One containing a selection of the commissioned studies, and another synthesizing the findings and conclusions of the panel itself.
 A series of conferences and workshops will be organized to collect and discuss the evidence and analysis under review.